ziir/gandi.cli/gandicli.man.rst

 *  sshkey info             Display information about an SSH key.
 *  sshkey list             List SSH keys.
 *  status                  Display current status from status.gandi.net.
+*  vhost attach            Attach a vhost to the current git repository.
+*  vhost clone             Clone a remote vhost in a local git repository.
 *  vhost create            Create a new vhost.
 *  vhost delete            Delete a vhost.
 *  vhost info              Display information about a vhost.